 Yet another DMD effect is dim.
-Dimming is done by either turning off a certain percentage of the DMD pixels in order to simulate a dimmer image (e.g., every other pixel), or duty cycle. modulating those pixels (alternatively turning them on and off) faster than the eyes' capability of seeing this movement.
+Dimming is done by either turning off a certain percentage of the DMD pixels in order to simulate a dimmer image (e.g., every other pixel), or duty cycle modulating those pixels (alternatively turning them on and off) faster than the eyes' capability of seeing 40 this movement.

-Another possible DMD effect is the simulation of a beam field distribution or profile, e.g., a cosine shaped profile for the spotlight.
-The inventors recognized that spotlights are often overlapped with other spotlights at their edges.
-The area of overlap can cause a bright spot at those edges.
+Another possible DMD effect is the simulation of a beam field distribution or profile, e.g., a cosine shaped intensity profile for the spotlight.
+The inventors recognized that spotlights are often overlapped with other spotlights at their 45 edges.
+The are of overlap can cause a bright spot at those edges.
 The DMD is used to form a spotlight with edge portions that have intensities that are lower than the intensity in the center of the beam.
 The rate of intensity drop off is preferably a cosine function.
-In this way, when the two edge portions of two spotlights are placed one over the other, the overlap does not appear to be overly bright.
+In this way, when the two edge 50 portions of two spotlights are placed one over the other, the overlap does not appear to be overly bright, e.g. less than 20% as shown in FIG. 17.
 However, such variable profiles will not be desired in all situations.
-A variable brightness profile will be desired in situations where multiple beams will be overlapping at their edges.
-However, other effects, such as illuminating a gobo, will be better 50 illuminated using flat intensity profiles.
+A variable brightness profile will not be desired in situations where multiple 55 beams will be overlapping at their edges.
+However, other effects, such as illuminating a gobo, will be better illuminated using flat intensity profiles.

-The DMD can be electronically addressed to allow electronically changing electronically changing between these intensity profiles, albeit at the cost of loss of brightness.
+The DMD can be electronically addressed to allow electronically changing electronically changing between these 60 intensity profiles, albeit at the cost of loss of brightness.

-Other DMD commands are described in our co-pending ${55}$ U.S. patent application Ser.
+Other DMD commands are described in our co-pending U.S. patent application Ser.
 No. 08/598,077.
 These effects include, but are not limited to, strobe, flower strobe and others.

 The gobo effect can simulate a rotating gobo.
 This requires the DSP to begin with the image at point x, and rotate the image in a specified direction at a specified speed.
-The DSP operates at each period of the refresh rate of the image, e.g., each 1⁄200 of a second, to calculate the new rotated shape.
+The DSP operates at each period of the refresh rate of the image, e.g., each 1/60 of a second, to calculate the new rotated shape.
 That shape is used to alter the reflectivity of the pixels of the digital mirror.